verilylifesciences/variant-qc/Java/PlatinumGenomes-variant-transformation/README.md

 cd codelabs/Java/PlatinumGenomes-variant-transformation
 mvn clean package
 ```
-(3) Create a BigQuery dataset in the web UI to hold the data.
+(3) If you do not already have one, create a BigQuery dataset in the web UI to hold the data.

 * Open the [BigQuery web UI](https://bigquery.cloud.google.com/).
 * Click the down arrow icon <img src=https://cloud.google.com/bigquery/images/icon-down-arrow.png> next to your project name in the navigation